 Training for a Century Ride

-You don’t need to be a veteran cyclist to ride one hundred miles.
-Any athlete can take on a century by completing a well-structured training plan.
-The most efficient and effective way to train for a century is to do high-quality structured workouts strengthening the energy systems needed for such a long ride.
+You don’t need to be an experienced cyclist to ride 100 miles.
+Any athlete can take on the challenge by completing a well-structured century ride training plan.
+The most efficient and effective way to train for a century is to complete high-quality structured workouts strengthening the energy systems needed for such a long ride.